soilmicrobes.fr

-We use state-of-the-art techniques such as meta-omics to taxonomically and functionally characterize soil microbial and viral communities, and measure functional process rates in soil using stable isotope probing, gas analyses and colorimetric assays.
-We also use cultivation approaches for the development and exploitation of model systems, and leverage plant and soil microcosm experiments and field studies.
+We use state-of-the-art approaches, including meta-omics, to characterize soil microbial and viral communities taxonomically and functionally.
+We also quantify functional process rates in soil using stable isotope probing, gas analyses, and colorimetric assays.
+In addition, we use cultivation-based approaches to develop and exploit model systems, and combine plant and soil microcosm experiments with field studies.

 days